-Blues is a paradox on many levels.
+Blues is something of a paradox.
 It is an art form of emotional expression, but playing it well requires discipline and clear intentionality.
-It’s structure is simple and predictable, but great blues artists plumb the depths of the human spirit, weaving tales of astonishing psychological complexity.
-They also use the basic structure to express complex musical ideas over a solid foundation.
+Its structure is simple and predictable, but great blues artists plumb the depths of the human spirit, weaving tales of astonishing psychological complexity.
+They also use the basic chord structures to express complex musical ideas over a solid foundation.

 Given my tagline, the sheer eroticism of blues has tremendous appeal for me.
 While the lyrics of classic blues numbers are often marked by euphemism, the vocals and guitar are often dripping with heat.
 Whether it’s Muddy Waters singing “I’m Ready” or Sonny Landreth savoring the line “When you lay your body next to mine,” there’s nothing like hot blues to put me into mood to grind and grind some more.

 I’m not sure why it’s so, my blues reviews don’t generate much in the way of traffic.
 Well, as much as it pains me to bore my readers, sometimes a girl’s gotta grind.

 Looking over the list, I only wish I’d covered more of the all-time greats like Skip James, Son House, Howling Wolf and others.
 Alas, ’twas not to be.